Georgians angry over Russian lawmaker's visit try to storm parliament

 TBILISI (Reuters) - Crowds angry over the visit of a Russian lawmaker tried to storm Georgia’s parliament building on Thursday evening, pushing against lines of riot police, throwing bottles, and grabbing riot shields from some officers and tearing off their helmets.

 The scenes in Tbilisi, the Georgian capital, flared up suddenly after public anger over the visit and speech of a member of the Russian lower house of parliament triggered big street protests.
-Riot police used tear gas against the protesters, which prompted some of them to disperse.
+Riot police repeatedly used tear gas, prompting most of the protesters to disperse.

+Two wounded protesters told a Reuters reporter they were hit by rubber bullets.
+They were taken to hospital in an ambulance shortly afterwards.

-Russian influence in Georgia remains a politically sensitive subject after the small country, a U.S. ally, fought and lost a short war against Moscow in 2008.
+Russian influence in Georgia remains a politically sensitive subject.
+The small country, a U.S. ally, fought and lost a short war against Moscow in 2008.

 The two countries have not had diplomatic ties since, and Russia went on to recognize the independence of two breakaway regions, South Ossetia and Abkhazia, where Russian troops are now garrisoned.

-Georgia, which is crisscrossed by energy pipelines, hopes to one day join the European Union and NATO, an ambition that has not got down well in Moscow, the country’s former Soviet overlord.
+Georgia, which is crisscrossed by energy pipelines, hopes to one day join the European Union and NATO.
+That ambition has angered Moscow, the country’s former Soviet overlord.

-Thursday’s protests were sparked by a visit by Sergei Gavrilov, who was leading a Russian delegation that was taking part in the Interparliamentary Assembly on Orthodoxy (IAO), a body set up by the Greek parliament in 1993 to foster relationships between Christian Orthodox lawmakers.
+Thursday’s protests were sparked by a visit by Sergei Gavrilov, who was leading a Russian delegation taking part in the Interparliamentary Assembly on Orthodoxy (IAO), a body set up by the Greek parliament in 1993 to foster relationships between Christian Orthodox lawmakers.

-Gavrilov, president of the IAO’s General Assembly, addressed delegates in his native Russian from the Georgian parliamentary speaker’s seat, a move that angered some politicians and Georgians who want Russia kept at arm’s length.
+Gavrilov, president of the IAO’s General Assembly, addressed delegates in his native Russian from the Georgian parliamentary speaker’s seat.
+That angered some politicians and Georgians who want Russia kept at arm’s length.

 The IAO session had to be cut short as a result.

-The opposition accuses the ruling Georgian Dream party of being insufficiently firm in confronting Moscow, and many of the protesters gathered outside parliament chanted slogans insulting Russian President Vladimir Putin.
+The opposition accuses the ruling Georgian Dream party of being insufficiently firm in confronting Moscow.
+Many of the protesters gathered outside parliament chanted slogans insulting Russian President Vladimir Putin.

-Gavrilov told Russian news agencies water had been thrown at him and that unnamed individuals had tried to remove his identity documents.
+Gavrilov told Russian news agencies water had been thrown at him and unspecified people had tried to remove his identity documents.
 He was reported to have already left Georgia.

 “Georgian Dream has brought the Russian occupiers in and let them sit in the speaker’s chair,” Elene Khoshtaria, an opposition member of parliament, said.
 “That was a slap in the face to recent Georgian history.”